 Solar power has become a widely adopted technology globally.
 Over the past decade, it matured; lowering prices and increasing yearly adoption rate.
-In Europe and Australia, PV power generation has become cheaper than the traditional fuel plants.
-This contributes significantly to our efforts in reducing the global carbon dioxide emissions.
-However, to combat and mitigate climate change, the next target should be the automotive industry as it results in over 30% of the world GHG (green house gas) emissions.
-There are numerous updates in this sector with manufacturers like Tesla and Ford providing relatively low cost options for consumers transition to an electric vehicle.
-However, they are still limited by recharging infrastructure, range and affordability for the masses.
-A PV powered car would provide the option of “buy once – drive for years” concept for the owners – a longer depreciation life.
+In Europe and Australia, PV power generation has become cheaper than traditional fuel plants.
+This contributes significantly to our efforts in reducing global carbon dioxide emissions.
+However, to combat and mitigate climate change, the next target should be the automotive industry as it results in over 30% of the world’s GHG (greenhouse gas) emissions.
+There are numerous updates in this sector with manufacturers like Tesla and Ford providing relatively low-cost options for consumers to transition to an electric vehicle.
+However, they are still limited by recharging infrastructure, range, and affordability for the masses.
+A PV-powered car would provide the option of a “buy once – drive for years” concept for the owners – a longer depreciation life.
 The World solar challenge is an annual solar car race held in Australia.

 It’s a race between solar cars from over 30 countries.
-The race takes place from Darwin to Adelaide – a 3,019 km road journey – testing the endurance, range and reliability of these type of vehicles.
-The participants mainly comprise of engineering students from various disciplines.
+The race takes place from Darwin to Adelaide – a 3,019 km road journey – testing the endurance, range, and reliability of these types of vehicles.
+The participants mainly comprise engineering students from various disciplines.
 The event includes competition in two classes – Challenger and Cruiser.
-The former is for single-seater fast vehicles (with speed and completion time as the winning criteria), while the later includes face-off between multi-seater road-ready cars (with parameters like energy efficiency and design practicality as the decision variables).
-In 2019, with 9 checkpoints, the journey started from Darwin (Northern Territory), follows Stuart Highway and Highway 1, finishing in Victoria square, Adelaide.
+The former is for single-seater fast vehicles (with speed and completion time as the winning criteria), while the latter includes a face-off between multi-seater road-ready cars (with parameters like energy efficiency and design practicality as the decision variables).
+In 2019, with 9 checkpoints, the journey started from Darwin (Northern Territory), follows by Stuart Highway and Highway 1, finishing in Victoria square, Adelaide.

 The event has strict regulations to ensure a fair competition.
 Team can include energy storage – Li-ion, Li-S, Li-Polymer – in their vehicles within the specified cell masses.
 The energy source must only include solar photovoltaic cells without reflectors or concentrators.
 The dimensions of the vehicle is limited to 5 x 2.2 x 1.6 m with two front and two read wheels